 For further information, including scholar and alumni profiles, news and events, please see the dedicated Mica and Ahmet Ertegun Graduate Scholarship Programme in the Humanities website.

 You must be applying to start a new full-time master's or DPhil course at Oxford.

-You must be applying to a course within the following faculties:
+You must be applying to a Humanities course within the following faculties:

-Classics (including classical archaeology); English Language and Literature; Fine Art (DPhil in contemporary art history and theory only); History (including history of art and the history of architecture); Linguistics, Philology and Phonetics; Medieval and Modern Languages (covering most European languages and their literature); Music; Oriental Studies (including Far Eastern and Middle Eastern Studies, and the study of a wide range of languages); Philosophy; Theology and the Film Aesthetics and Women’s Studies interdisciplinary courses.
+Classics (including classical archaeology); English Language and Literature; Fine Art (DPhil in contemporary art history and theory only); History (including history of art and the history of architecture); Linguistics, Philology and Phonetics; Medieval and Modern Languages (covering most European languages and their literature); Music; Oriental Studies (including Far Eastern and Middle Eastern Studies, and the study of a wide range of languages); Philosophy; Theology and Religion; and the Film Aesthetics and Women’s Studies interdisciplinary courses.

 Scholarships will be awarded on the basis of academic merit and the additional criteria outlined on the Ertegun supporting statement form (see Related documents on this page).

 These videos show Ertegun Scholars speaking about their experiences of the Ertegun Graduate Scholarship Programme in the Humanities:

 In order to be considered for this scholarship, you must select ‘Mica and Ahmet Ertegun Postgraduate Scholarships in the Humanities’ in the University of Oxford scholarships section of the University's graduate application form and submit your application for graduate study by the relevant January deadline for your course (6 January 2017 for Philosophy; 20 January 2017 for all other subjects).
 See the Courses page for the deadline applicable to your course.